nathphoenix/LInux_Basics/otherflask.md

 activate with
 source .speech/bin/activate

-if after installing virtualenv, you couldn't create virtualenv, then do pip3 uninstall virtualenv twice, then virtualenv speech --python=python3
+if after installing virtualenv, you couldn't create virtualenv, then do pip3 uninstall virtualenv twice, then do virtualenv speech --python=python3

 https://dev.to/serhatteker/how-to-install-virtualenv-on-ubuntu-18-04-2jdi